plake06/ec-sdk/plugins/kepware/README.md

 ```

 ### Step two of three- Configure the plugins.yml
-Again assuming that the user has the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to the EC service in Predix.
-If not, please [checkut our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as your first step.

-The following plugins.yml file requires to be presented in the same directory of the agent/plugin.
+The following plugins.yml file requires to be presented in the same directory of the agent/plugin by the time of executing the agent/plugin.

 ```yaml
   kepware: